nikkimay09/Pull-Up---Find-Events-near-you/README.md

 - User stays logged in across restarts.
 - User can log out.
 - User will be able to post a picture
+- User can like and unlike a post.
 - User can add a new comment.
 - User can view comments on a post.
 - User can view the last 20 posts.
 - User sees app icon in home screen and styled launch screen.

 Link to GIF : https://imgur.com/ZwwH0Fo.gif

-- [X] User can like a photo
-- [X] User can leave a comment on a photo
-- [X] User can remove the like.

 Link to GIF : https://imgur.com/hkgYgTv.gif